 Preeti Upadhyay, MBBS, MPH, DIPPM Instructor in Anesthesia Clinical Research Fellow

 Preeti completed her residency in Internal Medicine at Kathmandu University before shifting her focus to pursue a career in global health.
 Preeti has a Masters of Public Health (MPH) from the University of Sydney and is now pursuing a Masters in Global Project Management (MGPM) from Torrens University to add leadership and management frameworks to her repertoire.
 She joined Dr. Subramaniam’s lab in July 2019 as a Clinical Research Fellow where she executed study design & implementation, data analysis, and project management for mind-body intervention (MBI) research.
 Her work in these trials has resulted in multiple publications in reputed peer-reviewed journals along with articles in the Harvard Health Blog.
 Her current research focuses on the impact of MBI on various clinical populations (e.g.: Long Covid & Parkinson's Disease).
 She aspires to eventually impact policy changes to address disparities in access to holistic healthcare.

 Tanvi Khera, MD Clinical Research Fellow

-Dr. Khera recently completed her residency in Anesthesiology and Critical Care from Government Medical College in Chandigarh, India and joined the team in July of 2019 as a Clinical Research Fellow.
+Dr. Khera trained in Anesthesiology and Critical care from Government Medical College, Chandigarh, India and joined the team as a Post Doctoral clinical research fellow in July 2019.
 She works on research projects that seek to establish the cause-and-effect relationship between the post-operative state and cognitive dysfunction.
 Her research interests include improving perioperative patient outcomes, pain management, and developing safe anesthesia practices.